codeandsons/live-free-or-dy-nasty/docs/league-charter.md

 ### Introduction

 1. This is a **Dynasty** Fantasy Football league.
 It requires commitment over multiple seasons.
 You're in it for the long haul.
 Players remain on the same franchise from one season to the next unless they are traded or released.
-1. The commissioner of the league is [Patrick Fitzgerald](commissioner).
+1. The commissioner of the league is [Patrick Fitzgerald][commissioner].
 1. There are 12 teams.
 1. Each year after the initial season, a draft is held for rookies only.
 See [Annual Rookie Draft](#annual-rookie-draft) for further details.
 1. The league scoring is a basic Half-PPR scheme.
 See [Scoring](#scoring) for further details.